grafana/grafana/docs/sources/developers/angular_deprecation/angular-plugins.md

 This page is to help users of Grafana understand how they might be impacted by the removal of Angular support, and whether a migration option exists.

-It lists the latest versions of plugins currently available in the [Plugins Catalog](https://grafana.com/plugins) which depend on Angular, and will stop working when Angular support is removed from Grafana.
+It lists the latest versions of plugins _currently available_ in the [Plugins Catalog](https://grafana.com/plugins) which depend on Angular, and will stop working when Angular support is removed from Grafana.
 The list will be updated as more plugins migrate to React or offer migration advice.

+Plugins which have been [deprecated](https://grafana.com/legal/plugin-deprecation/) will **not** be listed.
+Generally, we advise users to migrate away from deprecated plugins as they will not be updated and may not function in current or future versions of Grafana.

 {{% admonition type="note" %}}
 We advise you to ensure you are running the latest version of plugins, as previous releases of plugins not listed here may still require AngularJS.